Ensure That Your Silverware Stays, Well, Silver, Ahead of the Holidays

 To get started, you’ll need:

 We recommend using our Stainless Steel Cleaner for your flatware.
-Our award-winning Stainless Steel Cleaner is environmentally safe, and can be used on any Stainless Steel product in your kitchen to restore its original shine.
+Our beloved Stainless Steel Cleaner is environmentally safe, and can be used on any stainless steel product—not just one of ours—to remove imperfections and restore its original shine.

 Begin by getting set up in the kitchen with your cloth, sponge, and cleaning solution at the ready.
 Sprinkle a small quantity of the solution on each piece of flatware, gently working through the entire piece with the sponge.

 Once the cleaning solution has been massaged into each piece, rinse the solution off with warm water.
-To prevent spotting, clean each piece with the microfiber cloth
+To prevent spotting, completely clean each piece with the microfiber cloth.

-Repeat steps 1 and 2 on each piece of rusty Flatware.
+Repeat steps 1 and 2 on each piece of rusty flatware before storing in a drawer.

 While rust is certainly a natural chemical reaction, there are ways to keep your silverware rust-free– or at least limit its exposure to an environment conducive to rust build-up.